-Vincent F. Ialentia is a PhD student at Cornell University’s Department of Anthropology.
+Vincent F. Ialenti is a PhD student at Cornell University’s Department of Anthropology.
 His research explores how safety assessment experts working on Finland’s radioactive waste disposal project at Olkiluoto grappled with issues of time, death, and inspiration in their professional and personal lives.

 Nils Johansson is a PhD candidate at the Department of Management and Engineering, Environmental Technology and Management, Linköping University.
 His research is about urban mining and landfill mining for integrated recovery and remediation in Sweden.

 Arn Keeling is Full Professor in the Department of Geography at Memorial University in Newfoundland, Canada.
 His research and publications focus on the environmental-historical geography of Western and Northern Canada, and explore the historical and contemporary encounters of northern Indigenous communities with large-scale resource developments